 Of course you can increase RAM even more to add more scanning node containers.
 Or you can start a second virtual machine instance and run nodes there for even more redundancy in case one of them goes offline for whatever reason.

-The nodes connect back to the server over the Rabbit messaging protocol (AMQP).
-This is a high performance messaging system that does connection and load management automatically.
+The nodes communicate with the server to automatically handle connections and load management.
 As long as the node containers can see the server then they will organize themselves correctly regardless of where they are running.

-For details on scaling, refer to our Sandfly Scaling Guide documentation at:
+For further details on scaling, especially for larger deployments, please refer to the Sandfly Scaling Guide.